viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 1. On your robot's **Control** page in the [Viam app](https://app.viam.com), find your configured camera component.
    If you are using a Viam Rover, use the `viam_base` base instead, which presents both the camera and the transform camera together.
 1. Enable both the camera and the transform camera, to show both on the right-hand side.
-   On the Viam Rover, and using the transform camera name from earlier in this tutorial, these are `cam` and `my-transform-cam`
+   On the Viam Rover, and using the transform camera name from earlier in this tutorial, these are `cam` and `my-transform-cam`.
 1. Move your smart machine to a position where your camera can see an object that you have tagged in your ML model, and watch your smart machine identify it!

    {{< imgproc src="/tutorials/data-management/transform-blue-star.png" alt="The control tab for a rover showing a live camera feed with the transform camera overlay indicating an object match for the blue_star tag" resize="600x" >}}